mariamibrahem/advanced-react/README.md

 **Examples:**
 - **Memoizing Props Anti-Pattern** - Explains anti-patterns related to memoizing props and demonstrates the correct approaches to optimize component performance.
 Shows that memoizing props in the parent doesn't prevent rerenders - you need `React.memo` on the child component.

+### Chapter 10: [ Closures ]

+**Examples:**
+- **Hoisting** - Explores different types of hoisting in JavaScript, including functional hoisting, variable hoisting, and the Temporal Dead Zone (TDZ).
+Demonstrates how JavaScript handles variable and function declarations before code execution.

+- **Lexical Environment** - Covers the concept of lexical environment in JavaScript, explaining how variables and functions are scoped and accessed within their lexical context.

+- **Variable Scopes** - Demonstrates variable scopes in JavaScript, showing how different scoping rules affect variable accessibility and behavior throughout the code.

+- **Var** - Explains the behavior of the `var` keyword in JavaScript, including its lack of block scope, tolerance of redeclarations, and how variables can be declared below their use due to hoisting.

 ## Getting Started

 This project uses React with Vite.
 To get started: